Approximately 35-45% of men with diabetes are affected by erectile dysfunction– Diabetes Canada

 Frequently asked Questions

 People with diabetes may have “sweet-smelling urine.”
 However, one sign or symptom is not enough to indicate a diagnosis of diabetes.
-You should seek medical advice to help determine if you have diabetes.

 Does diabetes cause heart disease?